“The Initiate: an everyday tale of Barge-Folk…

 And when I say ‘things’… I mean… life… Back on the ‘Naall’… life is a slow drift… a slow drift through the foliage and fauna of this sacred space now…and forever known… as Albion…

 We move from one sacred space to another… and back again.

 What else could there be?

 If you can imagine… and I know it’s difficult for Busy-Folk… The optimum speed for a human body to move under its own volition is three miles an hour…and if it were possible which it is not of course… but if it were possible to shift… out of the body… in some way… and move… whilst still attached to it… then the optimum speed the bodiless body would find itself travelling under its own volition… is six miles an hour… that’s the speed that a barge travels along the ‘Naall’… neat huh?

 Now, Wen, she knows this but being a speed freak the concept of six miles an hour as a travelling speed is alien to her…utterly…completely…incontrovertibly…alien.
 Life in the fast-lane she calls it… I mean she even changed the title of my book when I presented her with the honour of being the very first of the Busy-Folk to read it… ‘This will never do’ she said, or some such…

 ‘What, you don’t like it?’

 ‘It’s not that I don’t like it…It’s just…’

 ‘You don’t like it do you?’

-The Initiate is the story of just such a journey beyond the realms of our accustomed normality.
+Triad of Albion is the story of just such a journey beyond the realms of our accustomed normality.
 It is a factual tale told in a fictional manner.
-In just such a way did the Bards of old hide in the legends and deeds of heroes those deeper truths for those who had eyes to see and ears to hear.
+In just such a way did the Bards of old hide in the legends and deeds of heroes the deeper truths for those who had eyes to see and ears to hear them.